 In the early days of World War II, the United States Navy required all-purpose buildings that could be shipped anywhere and assembled without skilled labor.
-They also needed buildings that were lightweight for long distance portability reasons.
+They also needed buildings that were lightweight for long-distance portability reasons.
 Thus was born the Quonset hut.
-The practicality and convenience inherent in these buildings came into play in the early days of Future Buildings as the owner recognized that this same arch format Quonset design would transport well across Canada to service the First Nations reserves, loggers, fishermen and farmers with steel buildings.
+The practicality and convenience inherent in these buildings came into play in the early days of Future Buildings as the owner recognized that this same arch format Quonset design would transport well across Canada to service the First Nations reserves, loggers, fishers and farmers with steel buildings.

 What makes a Quonset hut such a structurally sound and efficient building choice?

 - Very cost effective!
 Quonset huts are typically the cheapest of all steel structures